bruno-garcia/log4net.ElasticSearch/README.md

 * Supports .NET 4.0+
 * Easy installation and setup via [Nuget](https://nuget.org/packages/log4stash/)
 * Uses the excellent [NEST](https://github.com/Mpdreamz/NEST) library which has great support for the newest ElasticSearch revisions
-* Ability to analyze the log event before sending it to elasticsearch using built-in filters and custom filters like [logstash](http://logstash.net/docs/1.4.2/).
+* Ability to analyze the log event before sending it to elasticsearch using built-in filters and custom filters similar to [logstash](http://logstash.net/docs/1.4.2/).

 ### Filters:
 * **Add** - add new key and value to the event.